nicolas-van/multirun/README.md

 multirun
 ========

 A simple Unix utility in C to run multiple commands concurrently.
-It is mostly aimed as a much lighter alternative to classical init processes or supervisord to run multiple servers in the same Docker container.
+It is mostly aimed as a much lighter alternative to classic init processes or supervisord to run multiple servers in the same Docker container.

 Usage: `multirun "command1" "command2" ...`